conorwaltersUno/PersonalWebsite/REDESIGN-MANIFESTO.md

 4. **Skills as prose, not badges:**
    Instead of "TypeScript 95%" show:

    > "I think in TypeScript and React.
 My backend work spans Node and Java Spring.
-I've shipped to AWS, Railway, and bare metal.
+I've shipped to AWS, Railway.
 I care about developer experience as much as user experience."

 5. **Optional: Beliefs/Values**
    Short, punchy statements that reveal personality: